Reentrant localization in a quasiperiodic chain with correlated hopping sequences: Introduction

 Traditionally, it has been believed that once a system undergoes a localization transition, any further increase in disorder would only enhance localization.
 However, this conventional understanding of localization with increasing disorder has been challenged by several notable studies~\cite{hiramoto-1989,goblot2020emergence,zhai2021cascade,roy2021reentrant}.
-In a pioneering work, Hiramoto and Kohmoto~\cite{hiramoto-1989} demonstrated that, in a new class of quasiperiodic potentials, {\it the states near the edge become extended and then localized reentrantly} as the disorder strength increases, a phenomenon known as reentrant localization (RL).
+In a pioneering work, Hiramoto and Kohmoto~\cite{hiramoto-1989} demonstrated that, in a new class of quasiperiodic potentials, {\it the states near the edge become extended and then localized reentrantly} as the modulation strength increases, a phenomenon known as reentrant localization (RL).
 A particularly striking example of RL occurs in the interpolating Aubry-Andr\'{e}-Fibonacci (IAAF) model, which exhibits this behavior throughout its parameter space, as confirmed by recent experiments~\cite{goblot2020emergence}.
 In such systems, the localization-delocalization transition unfolds in a highly nonuniform fashion across the spectrum, leading to the emergence of multiple mobility edges in both Hermitian\cite{goblot2020emergence} and non-Hermitian\cite{zhai2021cascade} systems.
-More recently, Roy et al.~\cite{roy2021reentrant} reported a similar RL transition, where certain eigenstates unexpectedly reenter a delocalized phase as disorder strength increases beyond the conventional localization threshold.
+More recently, Roy et al.~\cite{roy2021reentrant} reported a similar RL transition, where certain eigenstates unexpectedly reenter a delocalized phase as modulation strength increases beyond the conventional localization threshold.
 This anomalous behavior has been attributed to the interplay between hopping dimerization and quasiperiodic modulation, which drives the system beyond standard localization scenarios.
-Following these pioneering studies, a number of works have explored RL transitions in greater depth~\cite{wu2021njp,jiang2021cpb,zuopra2022,padhanprb2022,wangprb2023,liarxiv2023}.
-These investigations have identified several key ingredients responsible for RL behavior, including staggered on-site correlated potentials and dimerized hopping amplitudes, often combined with additional features such as random-dimer disorder\cite{zuopra2022}, next-nearest-neighbor hopping\cite{wangprb2023}, and non-Hermitian effects~\cite{wu2021njp,jiang2021cpb}.
-A recent study by our group~\cite{ganguly2023spin} also suggested that hopping dimerization is not a key requirement for realizing RL transitions and spin-dependent RL behavior has been obtained in antiferromagnetic helices under transverse electric fields, demonstrating the possibility of achieving RL transitions through alternate mechanisms.
+Following these pioneering studies, several works have examined RL transitions in greater depth.
+Non-Hermitian effects have been shown to induce RL behavior in quasiperiodic lattices~\cite{wu2021njp} and in dimerized non-Hermitian systems~\cite{jiang2021cpb}.
+Disorder-related mechanisms include random-dimer perturbations in Su-Schrieffer-Heeger-type models~\cite{zuopra2022} and multiple localization transitions in quasiperiodic chains with onsite or correlated potentials~\cite{padhanprb2022}.
+Long-range hopping has also been found to influence the fate of RL transitions in dimerized chains~\cite{wangprb2023}, while phase-shifted quasiperiodic lattices can exhibit multiple reentrant transitions~\cite{liarxiv2023}.
+Our recent study~\cite{ganguly2023spin} further demonstrated that hopping dimerization is not a prerequisite, with spin-dependent RL behavior arising in antiferromagnetic helices under transverse electric fields.

 Although numerous studies have explored RL transitions, the influence of hopping modulation on such behavior remains relatively underexplored.
 Recently, a study demonstrated RL transitions in a quasiperiodic one-dimensional chain with staggered hopping amplitudes modulated in the frequency domain~\cite{adityaprb2023}.
 In another study, a 1D off-diagonal IAAF model~\cite{tabaprb2024} exhibited multiple RL transitions, where successive localization-delocalization phases emerged as the interpolating parameter was varied.
 These observations reveal that the influence of hopping modulation on RL remains scarcely addressed.
 Considering its demonstrated capacity to generate rich and tunable localization-delocalization transitions, further investigation into this direction holds substantial promise for advancing our understanding and control of wave transport in quasiperiodic systems.